richierich113/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 The 2-strchr.c is  a function that locates a character in a string.
 The 3-strspn.c is a function that gets the length of a prefix substring.
 The 4-strpbrk.c is a function that searches a string for any of a set of bytes.
+The 5-strstr.c is  a function that locates a substring.